 |Nevada — Las Vegas Branches||122401710, 322271724 for incoming wires|

 |Virginia and Washington, D.C.||254070116|

-If you didn’t see your region listed, or aren’t sure where you opened your account, call Citibank at 1-800-374-9700 for assistance.
+If you don’t see your region listed or aren’t sure where you opened your account, call Citi at 800-374-9700 for assistance.

 What Is a Routing Number?

 The routing number — also known as the ABA or check routing number — was created by the American Bankers Association in 1910 as a way to process paper checks.
 Over the last century, it evolved to give banks and credit unions the ability to send and receive funds to and from other financial institutions.

 There are a few ways to find a Citi routing number.
 If you remember which state you opened your account in, just use the chart.

 If you have a Citi checking account, you can also find your routing number on a check — the check routing number is the first nine numbers in the lower left corner.
 You might not have a check handy, however, so you can also call 800-374-9700 any time at Citi to find the routing number for your account.